-^{}For the admission requirements, retention procedures, dismissal procedures, and exit requirements of the Teacher Education Program,see Department of Education.
+s, retention procedures, dismissal procedures, and Education Program, see Department of Education.

 BACHELOR OF ARTS IN EDUCATION (Instrumental Music K-12)

 The Bachelor of Science in Education (Instrumental Music K-12) prepares students for a career in K-12 music education immediately following graduation, with an emphasis on instrumental music.
 Upon completion of this degree: